firefox-devtools/debugger/docs/dbg.md

 #### evaluate

-`dbg.evaluate` is a convenient way of evaluating expressions in the context of the debuggee
+`dbg.helpers.evaluate` evaluate expressions in the context of the debuggee

 ```js
 dbg.helpers.evaluate("2+2")